-Dr. Lauren Formy-Duval on April 16, 2019
+by Dr. Lauren Formy-Duval

 It is a foundation piece for healthy childhood development.
 The securely attached infant feels a sense of safety, a sense of comfort and security, a desire to be close to the caregiver, and a feeling of distress when separated from the caregiver.
-The attached child will seek contact with the caregiver to share joy and pleasure or during times of tiredness, illness, and other distresses.
+The attached child will seek contact with the caregiver to share joy and pleasure or during times of tiredness, illness, and other distress.
 If it is a healthy attachment, the child will gain confidence and comfort from this contact.
 Attachments do not have to be perfect in order to be effective.

 People will have multiple attachments over their lifetime, but young children typically form a preferred attachment to one person.
-This figure can and often does change over time.
+This figure can and often changes over time.
 These early attachments form a foundation for relationships with others that lasts into adult life.
 Our early experiences in attachments influence the types of interactions we expect to have with other people in later relationships.
 They also help shape the sense of safety and predictability we expect from the world.

 Early theorists such as John Bowlby proposed that attachment is an innate process that increases the chance of an infant’s survival by connecting the infant to a caregiver who will meet his needs and protect him from danger.
 He believed there was a critical period from 6 months to 3 years for attachments to form after which the opportunity ends.
 Modern-day theorists believe that though there is a sensitive time when attachments are more easily formed and have a greater impact on development, it is not as rigid as Bowlby first proposed.

 Several people expanded on Bowlby’s work.
 Erik Erikson theorized that a secure attachment to caregivers is necessary for instilling in the infant a basic sense of trust in both the infant’s needs being met by the world and the infant’s ability to cope with its own urges.
 By coping with its own urges, he is talking about a baby’s growing ability to tolerate internal discomfort and needs such as being hungry or cold.
 Erikson created a theory of lifespan development that proposes that at each stage of life there are conflicts that must be resolved for healthy development.